ss3sim/ss3sim/README.md

 library(ss3sim)
 ```

-A note: As of April 9, 2021, use of parallel master and development branches in the github ss3sim repository has ended.
+A note: As of April 9, 2021, use of parallel master and development branches in the GitHub ss3sim repository has ended.
 The default branch is now called main, and feature branches will be used for new development.
 Once tested, feature branches should be merged into main.
 See issue #305 for more details.

-We suggest using the GitHub version because it comes with the SS executable/binary.
+We suggest using the GitHub version because it comes with the SS3 executable/binary.
 If you are using the CRAN version, you will need to install the binary and place it in your system path.
-See the [Introduction vignette](http://ss3sim.github.io/ss3sim/vignettes/introduction.html) for more details on how to get the latest version of SS and [place it in your path](http://ss3sim.github.io/ss3sim/vignettes/introduction.html#path).
+See the [Introduction vignette](https://ss3sim.github.io/ss3sim/articles/introduction.html) for more details on how to get the latest version of SS3 and [place it in your path](https://ss3sim.github.io/ss3sim/articles/introduction.html#installing-stock-synthesis).

 You can read the help files and access the [vignettes](http://ss3sim.github.io/ss3sim/) for reproducible examples of ss3sim simulations with